 No tax liability will be imposed on the beneficiary or trustee of the estate of a deceased individual to the extent the liability is attributable to an amount received that would have been includible in the individual's gross income for the taxable year in which the date of death falls (determined as if the individual had survived).

 Example.
-Army Private John Kane died in 2004 of wounds incurred in a terrorist attack in 2003.
-His income tax liability is forgiven for all tax years from 2002 through 2004.
-Refunds are allowed for the tax years for which the period for filing a claim for refund has not ended.
+Army Private John Kane died in 2005 of wounds incurred in a terrorist attack in 2004.
+His income tax liability is forgiven for all tax years from 2003 through 2005.

 Claims for Tax Forgiveness